How to help a chained dog ...

 Always offer services first and leave relinquishment of the dog as the last offer.
 Often times, the caretaker will state that they would like to re-home the dog and that’s when you reply “I can help you with that.”

 Never use words like “abuse or neglect” when approaching a caretaker of a chained dog, this will put up a wall and the door will close and it will be very hard to build a rapport if this happens.
 Try to remain as calm as possible, and gently speak from your heart about what you feel a dog needs, and why living chained or penned does not meet these needs.
 If you are met with aggression or defensiveness, leave the information, and most importantly a contact phone number, and leave the property.

-Stealing a dog is not an option and Unchained Melodies Inc. does not condone this.
-Again, you may feel you may be helping this one dog, but the chain will soon have another poor, lonely, neglected dog at the end of it and the cycle continues.
+Stealing a dog is not an option and Unchained Melodies does NOT condone this.
+Again, you may feel you are helping this one dog, but the chain will soon have another poor, lonely, neglected dog at the end of it and the cycle continues.

 If you're successful, you may need to foster the dog.
 Fostering is very rewarding but can also be challenging, so having the guidance of a rescue group or a seasoned foster parent would be helpful.
 Unchained Melodies is here to help and you can contact us for more helpful tips on how to help a dog you are concerned about.